testgitpodcistudent/milestone-4-copy/README.md

 - Ensure your IDE Python linter is set to _flake8_, or you will encounter false errors related to object models not existing.

-- In _techzone/settings.py_ , 4 lines within _AUTH_PASSWORD_VALIDATORS_ are not PEP8 compliant.
-Fixing these caused errors, and a development decision was made to leave them as they are.
+- Some files have PEP8 compliancy errors, specifically "Line too long" errors.
+A development decision has been made to ignore these warning as fixing them has caused bugs.

 <hr>